skybluejamie/drum/README.rst

 The site will then run locally and you can test and make changes to do it in the wikipeace repository.
-Here we specify the ``-a`` switch for the ``mezzanine-project`` command, which tells it to use an alternative package (wikipeace) for the project template to use.
+Here we specify the ``-a`` switch for the ``mezzanine-project`` command, which tells it to use an alternative package (drum) for the project template to use.
 Both Mezzanine and Drum contain a project template package containing the ``settings.py`` and ``urls.py`` modules for an initial project.